Spiny Legged Jumping Spider

 It has almost 360° vision.

-TRUTH: Helps control pests.
+It helps control pests.

 Why This Tiny Insect Matters